 Heat can be transferred from one material to another.
 If enough is transferred from the pot or pan to the cooktop, then the cooktop will get hot enough to burn a user.

-As we’ve already noted, most induction cooktops are equipped with a warning light that lets users know when the cooking surface is hot.
+As mentioned above, most induction cooktops are equipped with a warning light to indicate when the cooking surface remains hot.

-Because induction cooktops are still a fairly new technology, many people don’t fully understand how they work.
-As a result, people might not know how to use them safely.
+Because induction cooktops are relatively new technology (compared to electric and gas), many people don’t fully understand how they work.

-Advertisements that fail to give us the full story can set us up for a bad situation.
+Advertisements can fail to give us the full story.

 Induction cooktops have many advantages, especially the two or single burner types that I cover in my article on portable induction cookers.